OYanez85/SQL_for_Data_Science/README.md

 # SQL_for_Data_Science
-SQL exercises/solutions for the UCDavis Coursea's course by Sadie St Lawrence
+SQL exercises/solutions for the UCDavis Coursera's course by Sadie St Lawrence